devRawnie/aws-certification/Cloud Practitioner/AWS_Security.md

 - Web Application Firewall
 - Filters incoming traffic containing the signature of bad actors

 ## AWS SHIELD
 - Service that protects all AWS Customers at no cost
 - Protects the systems from most common and frequently occuring DDOS Attacks

+## Security

+### Encryption

+- `Encryption at rest` : Data at rest that is stored in some database is in encrypted form
+- `Encryption in transit` : Data passing between clients and services or between multiple services is encrypted
+  - SQS
+  - RDS
+  - S3

+## AWS Inspector

+- Helps improve security and compliance of the AWS Deployed application
+- Runs an automated security assessment against our infrastructure
+  - Network configuration reachability piece
+  - Amazon agent
+  - Security assessment service

+## AWS Guard Duty

+- Checks cloudwatch logs and other metadata to detect any possible threat